truecharts/website/src/content/docs/guides/volsync-backup-restore.md

 ### S3 Provider Setup

-See [here](/guides/s3-setup) for instructions on how to setup an S3 storage provider for use.
-Once this is done, return here and continue with the below.

 ### Adding Credentials

 You can add the credentials by copy-pasting the [Full Examples](/common/credentials#full-examples) section in the common-docs and adapting those accordingly